kairos310/notebook/Software Engineering/Review.md

 ## Introduction to Software Engineering
+differences between programming and software engineering
+	*“Software engineering” differs from “programming” in dimensionality: programming is about producing code.
+Software engineering extends that to include the maintenance of that code for its useful life span.*

-differences between programming and software engineering dimensions of software engineering (see lecture notes) Hyrum’s Law best practices:
+dimensions of software engineering (see lecture notes)

+Hyrum’s Law
+best practices:
 	design software that is easy to change